optimizely/wordpress-plugin/README.txt

 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.7.0 =
+* Added conditional activation so that experiments only get activated when it is actually on the page (requires update to the HTML)
+* fixed bug in edit.php that only happened on servers running lower than PHP 5.4

 = 3.6.0 =
 * prevented the creation of an experiment until the post is published.
 This is to prevent goals and URL targeting to be incorrect when a post title changes and URL truncating
 * updated the results page to use the new Optimizely statistics engine